highras/rtm-client-sdk-unity-native/doc/Structures.md

 Using as the type of the rtc rooms.

 VoiceRoom for only voice conmunication.
-VideoRoom for both voice and video conmunication.
+VideoRoom for both voice and video conmunication.(not avaliable for now)

 ### RTCAdminCommand
     public enum RTCAdminCommand: int